 Two of the most common salts used to make sole are Grey Atlantic Sea Salt (sometimes called Celtic Grey) and Himalayan Pink Salt.
 There are, however, many other great mineral-rich salts to choose from.
-I personally use Grey Atlantic Sea Salt because it has not been processed and contains all of its natural essential minerals, including iodine.
+I personally use Grey Atlantic Sea Salt because it has not been processed and contains all of its natural essential minerals.

 Why I Drink Salt Water Sole